53 Comments

 Let's build on the best of what humans have in their souls- not glorify the worst of it.
 We are- we can be-better than what we have been.

 Thank you for another brilliant and heartbreaking piece, Dr. Glaude.
 That lie seems so intractable to me, so entrenched by the untouchables.
 We can’t be at the end, can we?
 I am trying to shake that feeling by researching my mother’s family who didn’t back down despite the risk and despite the probability of failure.
 I just finished rereading one of the books that have been collected and carted around for a couple of generations, “Thirteen Days” by Jeannette Marks, in which she writes about the thirteen days covering the appeals and postponement of the executions of Sacco and Vanzetti in 1927 Boston.
 The judge in the trial didn’t bother to hide his disgust at the others - the subhuman and dangerous immigrants - whose indefensible lives were in his hands.
 Marks writes, “…on the evening of August 25th some eight thousand people were gathered before the doors of Langone’s waiting to go in to look upon the faces of the Italian martyrs.
-Very shortly after the doors opened, Mary Donovan, nerves at the breaking point after the long years of Defense work and those thirteen days of postponement and preparation for the execution, as some news and cameraman were about to take pictures is Sacco and Vanzetti, took her stand at the head of the coffins, in her hand a placard two and a half feet long and two feet wide.
+Very shortly after the doors opened, Mary Donovan, nerves at the breaking point after the long years of Defense work and those thirteen days of postponement and preparation for the execution, as some news and cameraman were about to take pictures of Sacco and Vanzetti, took her stand at the head of the coffins, in her hand a placard two and a half feet long and two feet wide.
 On it were Judge Webster Thayer’s words spoken while petitions for a new trial were still to be argued in front of him: “DID YOU SEE WHAT I DID TO THOSE ANARCHISTIC BASTARDS?”
 I know this story well; my grandmother, beaten, arrested, and threatened to be hung on the Boston Commons, is Mary Donovan Hapgood.
 At that time, Boston was controlled by the “Blue Menace” who were in charge of stopping the “Red Menace.”
-The Blue Menaced made good use of its “three arms of power, the secret service, hired police, and signed and unsigned propaganda.”
+Marks describes The Blue Menace who made good use of its “three arms of power, the secret service, hired police, and signed and unsigned propaganda.”
 They continued to tell the lie that these anarchists were not human and they and their ilk deserved everything that they got.
-It feels like nothing has changed.
-Can it change?
+We see it here every day.
 There are always lies to cover up the Government’s corruption, failure, fear, and greed.
-Marks observes, “It is inevitable that selfish men should fear the change from one economic order to another.”
+Marks observes, “It was plain to see that those in power did not hold their authority in what has been called “the consent of the governed.”
+She goes on to say, “…during those thirteen days of indecision, many generous minds grieved because they thought men’s hearts were dead.
+Whether these minds were liberal or conservative or radical, they were alike in seeing that in this crisis of injustice the selfishness of class warfare and social ignorance were ascendant.”
 She quotes James O’Neal, “The old faiths, old views, old war cries that once served mankind no longer serve.
 They harden into prejudice and become the handmaids of reaction and despotism.
 They become embedded in to law, are sanctioned by courts, and become fetters on human progress.”

 As usual, your piece today is so timely and so much appreciated!
 My group has lately been watching and listening to James Baldwin and his gentle, direct messages that continue to broaden and clarify what many white people need to know.
 Thank you!